YoungKai7/Hosted-Pages/Sections/Retrieve Response.md

 Retrieve Response
 ===================

-Below methods serves the purpose of retrieving the response from embeded the hosted page in a Windows orm.
+Below methods serves the purpose of retrieving the response from embeded the hosted page in a Windows Forms application.

 `OnTransactionCompleted(TrxKey, RespStatus, ResultCode, AuthCode, ResponseMsg, OriginationID, RespTrxTag, CVV2Response, AVSAddressResponse, AVSZipResponse, IAVSAddressResponse)` will be invoked when the transaction has been processed on hosted payment page.